odriverobotics/ODrive/Firmware/README.md

  - `UART_PROTOCOL_NONE`: Ignore UART communication
  - `USE_GPIO_MODE_STEP_DIR`: Step/direction control mode (use in conjunction with `UART_PROTOCOL_NONE`)

-### Motor control parameters
-The rest of all the parameters are at the top of the [MotorControl/low_level.c](MotorControl/low_level.c) file.
-Please note that many parameters occur twice, once for each motor.
-In it's current state, the motor structs contain both tuning parameters, meant to be set by the developer, and static variables, meant to be modified by the software.
-Unfortunatly these are mixed together right now, but cleaning this up is a high priority task.

-It may be helpful to know that the entry point of each of the motor threads is `void axis_thread_entry` at the top of [MotorControl/axis.cpp](MotorControl/axis.cpp).
-This is like `main` for each motor, and is probably where you should start reading the code.
+## Controller Configuration
+To get good performance you need to tune the ODrive after flashing.

+The general configuration procedure goes like this:

+ 1. Launch `./tools/explore_odrive.py`.
+This will give you a command prompt where you can modify using simple assignments.
+ 2. Configure parameters inside the `my_odrive.[...].config` objects.
+For example to adjust the position gain: `my_odrive.motor0.config.pos_gain = 30` <kbd>Enter</kbd>

+    The complete list of configurable parameters is:
+     - `my_odrive.motorN.config.*`
+     - `my_odrive.axisN.config.*`

+    where N is a valid motor number (0 or 1).

+ 3. Save the configuration into non-volatile memory: `my_odrive.save_configuration()` <kbd>Enter</kbd>

+    This will save the properties of all the `[...].config` objects and no other parameters.
+ 4. Reboot the drive: `my_odrive.reboot()` <kbd>Enter</kbd>

+Note that a firmware upgrade at this point will preserve the configuration if and only if the parameters of both firmware versions are identical.
+Should you need to reset the configuration, you can run `my_odrive.erase_configuration()`.

+__Developers__: Be aware that you can also modify the compile-time defaults for all of these parameters.
+Most of them you will find at the top of [MotorControl/low_level.c](MotorControl/low_level.c#L50).
+Note that the configuration parameters there are somewhat intertwined with runtime variables and hardware specific configuration that should not be changed.
+Also note that all parameters occur twice.

 ### Mandatory parameters
-You must set:
+You must set for every motor:
-* `ENCODER_CPR`: Encoder Count Per Revolution (CPR).
+* `my_odrive.motorN.encoder.config.cpr`: Encoder Count Per Revolution (CPR).
 This is 4x the Pulse Per Revolution (PPR) value.
-* `POLE_PAIRS`: This is the number of magnet poles in the rotor, **divided by two**.
+* `my_odrive.motorN.config.pole_pairs`: This is the number of magnet poles in the rotor, **divided by two**.
 You can simply count the number of permanent magnets in the rotor, if you can see them.
 Note: this is not the same as the number of coils in the stator.
-* `brake_resistance`: This is the resistance of the brake resistor.
+* `my_odrive.config.brake_resistance` [Ohm]: This is the resistance of the brake resistor.
 If you are not using it, you may set it to 0.0f.
-* `motor_type`: This is the type of motor being used.
+* `my_odrive.motorN.config.motor_type`: This is the type of motor being used.
 Currently two types of motors are supported -- High-current motors (`MOTOR_TYPE_HIGH_CURRENT`) and Gimbal motors (`MOTOR_TYPE_GIMBAL`).

 ### Motor Modes
 The firwmare currently supports two different types of motors, high-current motors, and Gimbal motors.
-If you're using a regular hobby brushless motor like [this](https://hobbyking.com/en_us/turnigy-aerodrive-sk3-5065-236kv-brushless-outrunner-motor.html) one, you should set `motor_mode` to `MOTOR_TYPE_HIGH_CURRENT`.
+If you're using a regular hobby brushless motor like [this](https://hobbyking.com/en_us/turnigy-aerodrive-sk3-5065-236kv-brushless-outrunner-motor.html) one, you should set `my_odrive.motorN.config.motor_type` to `MOTOR_TYPE_HIGH_CURRENT`.
 For high-torque gimbal motors like [this](https://hobbyking.com/en_us/turnigy-hd-5208-brushless-gimbal-motor-bldc.html) one, you should choose `MOTOR_TYPE_GIMBAL`.

 **Further detail:**